 Being paid a dividend gives a feeling of receiving something for “nothing”.
 But a dividend always has an alternative use!

-To achieve above-average return it pays to look for companies that have high returns on capital but additionally is able to redeploy most of the earnings.
-You can pay high multiples today and still beat the market handsomely over 10-20 years, as I have explained in this article.
+To achieve an above-average return it pays to look for companies that have high returns on capital but additionally are able to redeploy most of the earnings.
+You can pay high multiples today and still beat the market handsomely over 10-20 years.